 From then, it's nearly two hours of agony and slight boredom.
-Because we all know it's going to end messy, it's just a matter of how and when.
+Because we all know it's going to end messy and tragic, it's just a matter of how and when.

 On winter mornings, when the sun is bright in the sky, sometimes, you can still see the a phantom-esque shadow of the moon on the opposite end of the sky.
 In A Star Is Born, Ally is the sun and Jackson is the moon.
 They never quite fit together, even their voices are mismatched.
 Gaga's Ally is creation of the digital age.
 Her voice has power and finesse.
 She can write music, dance, and sing.
 Jackson's is roughshod and cool in a mostly antiquated way.
 He's not quite a relic, but its a near thing.
 He's losing his hearing, and the industry is putting him out to pasture even though he's not even 50.

-A Star Is Born is a great, breathtakingly romantic film that's about 15 minutes too long.
+A Star Is Born has its breathtakingly romantic moments, even if the film is about 20 minutes too long.
 Cooper's direction is deft and intimate, packed with enriching details to the point where it becomes a bit self-indulgent.
 Gaga and Cooper have an effortless chemistry and it's on display is almost every scene.

 Lady Gaga is as fearless of an actress as she is a performer; however being a former Monster, it's hard to divorce the Lady Gaga from Ally, the trajectories of their careers are even very similar.
 Even stripped of her make-up and meat dresses, Gaga still looks like a star.
-The audience never questions if she can make it as one because she already has and odds are you've seen her performing.
+The audience never questions if she can make it as one because she already has.
 And I do wonder what the movie would look like if Cooper (who co-wrote, directed, starred in and produced) would've cast a lesser known actress, not a Beyonce or a Gaga, but a Broadway star who most of the world didn't immediately connect with discosticks and Grammys?
 Would her impressive journey from YouTube sensation to rock star to pop icon have felt like more of a gamble?

 From the second Gaga's debut album came out, I just wanted her to sit at a piano and sing, and she does that and more.
 The bitch can SANG, and that's the most extraordinary part of her performance.
 Like Jennifer Hudson in Dream Girls, the majority of the majesty and goosebumps stem Gaga's performance comes from her exquisite musical talents.

-Gaga's Ally feels a little uneven.
+Gaga's Ally incredibly uneven.
 She's got a wild, impulsive side, punching out a rude patron at a club, and yet she's timid about everything else, including Maine's alcoholism and even her own career.
 She happily lets herself be led down the Britney Spears alley of pop stardom, even though she has so much more to stay and the pipes in which to say it.
 Once again, I'm reminded of heroines from fan fiction who were written by 16-year-olds who haven't quite learned what true strength is.
 It's not random moments of chaotic defiance, but a quiet and sure resolve about what you will withstand and stand for.